THE CHARLBURY SOCIETY

 Members and under 18s free.
 Non-members £3

-This year's summer outing will be to Croome, a National Trust property in Worcestershire.
+The Society also organises visits to places of interest both locally and further afield.
+In 2018 a group visited the National Trust property of Croome Court in Worcestershire.
 Croome Court was built in the 18th century for the 6th Earl of Coventry and both the house and parkland were designed by Capability Brown.
-As well as the house and parkland to explore, there are secrets to discover about the Second World War airbase where over 2,000 service personnel and scientists tested radar.
+As well as the house and parkland to explore, there were secrets to discover about the Second World War airbase where over 2,000 service personnel and scientists tested radar.
 Some of the wartime buildings have been turned into a visitor centre and museum.

 Click below for link to Charlbury Museum: